ChuckTripwell/enter-the-wired/README.md

 ## What is SLSsteam?

 SLSsteam is a Steam plugin that enables playing games not owned in your Steam library.
-When enabled, it patches Steam.sh to unlock additional functionality.
+It uses LD_AUDIT injection to patch Steam at runtime without modifying Steam files.

 ## Quick Install